EverettDesern/Technical-Challenge/README.md

 Under the SQLite.py file, you will see my SQL query.

 Under the SQL_Query_Output.pdf file, you will see my SQL query output.

+If you have any questions, you can reach me at edesern@live.unc.edu